 Can My Husband Drive My Car If He Is Not On My Insurance?

 The answer to this is going to be it depends.
 If you are living in the same household together then your husband should be listed on the insurance policy.
-It is assumed by Insurance companies that if other drivers live in the same household that they may drive the vehicle on occasion.
+It is assumed by Insurance companies that if other drivers live in the same household they may drive the vehicle on occasion.
 Most insurance companies will compel you to list these drivers.

 If your husband and you are separated and live in separate residences then he will not be listed on your insurance.
-However, you may be on good terms, and on a rare occasion he may drive your vehicle.
+However, you may be on good terms, and on a rare occasion, he may drive your vehicle.
 This could technically place the spouse in a position of being an occasional driver, and as such would be covered.
 However, every insurance company is different and this is a question that you should ask your insurance company.

 Do Married Couples Have To Be On The Same Car Insurance Policy?

 Often when a couple gets married they each have their own car insurance.
 Either of them may be reluctant to switch over to the other partner’s insurance company.
 They are not compelled to do this.
-However, because the spouse is a licenced driver living in the same household the Insurance Companies for both parties have to be made aware of this.
-Most insurance companies want to know what licenced drivers are living in the same household.
+However, because the spouse is a licensed driver living in the same household the Insurance Companies for both parties have to be made aware of this.
+Most insurance companies want to know what licensed drivers are living in the same household.

 The Benefits Of Listing Your Spouse On Your Insurance

 To begin with, if your insurance company asks you to list drivers in the same household you are compelled to do so.
-If you don’t and a drive from the house uses the car and a claim is created the insurance company may not cover that claim.
+If you don’t and a driver from the house uses the car and a claim is created the insurance company may not cover that claim.
 Every time a claim is put into an insurance company they will do an investigation.
 If they find the driver has the same address as the insured and was not listed as a household driver that will be enough for them to have grounds not to pay the claim.

 The Benefits Of Having Joint Insurance